pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 > 3 of 3 tests passed.
 Yay!

 Of course, just because our code passed the tests it doesn't mean the code works in general, but it does give us a little more confidence about its correctness.
-And if we find a bug in the future, we should always add a test for it.
+And if we find a bug in the future that our tests missed, we can always add more tests for better coverage.

 Many of you might object, "*But what's the point of that?
 Isn't that just a lot of pointless extra bother?*"